-No HCSO employee shall be charged with, indicted in, convicted of, or willfully violate any federal statute, state law, or local ordinance except minor traffic offenses.
+Employees must not be charged, indicted, or willfully violate any federal statute, state law, or local ordinance except minor traffic offenses.

-While operating motor vehicles, cell phones shall not be used either to read or to enter data.
-This applies to driving a county-owned vehicle or any vehicle while on county time.
-Cease the operation of the motor vehicle when engaging in communication via texting (reading or entering data), e-mailing (reading or entering data), or accessing a social media site (reading or entering data).
+While operating motor vehicles, phones will not be used to read or enter data.
+This applies when driving a county-owned vehicle, or any vehicle while on county time.

-Talking on a cell phone is discouraged and is only justified when necessary to receive direction to or in support of a HCSO mission.
+Talking on a phone is discouraged while on-duty, unless necessary to receive direction in support of an HCSO mission.

 Additional Acts of Improper Conduct

 - It is prohibited to willfully disobey any order lawfully issued by supervisory personnel or acting authority, or be disrespectful, mutinous, insolent, or direct abusive language toward any supervisory personnel or acting authority.

 - Flouting the authority of any supervisory personnel or acting authority, by obvious disrespect or disputing orders, will likewise be deemed insubordination.

 - An order is defined as any request, instruction, or command either implied or directed towards a subordinate by any supervisor or acting authority employed by the HCSO.

 - Negligent or willful misuse, loss, or damage of supplies, equipment, or public property